How Long Should I Breastfeed And How Do I Wean?

 - Plugged ducts, engorgement, or an infection: To prevent these problems, slowly increase the amount of time between feedings.
 It may also help to express milk between feedings.

 - Your child may resist weaning: He may not want to give up breastfeeding.
-To ease your child into weaning, slowly introduce the bottle.
+To ease your child into weaning, slowly introduce the cup or bottle.
 You may also want to keep nursing at certain times, such as before your child naps.
 Depending on your child's age, you may need to explain to him why you are breastfeeding less often.

 For support and more information: